 The shamrock is a charm against evil and brings in the bearer good luck.
 Keeping it close to you carries good health, good luck, and happiness for today and every day.

-1 1/4" x 1" on a high quality sterling silver 18" chain - all solid sterling silver.
+1/2" x 1/2" on a sterling silver chain - all solid sterling silver.

 So how did the SHAMROCK become an emblem of Ireland?

-It wasn't until the 17th century that it became the custom to wear the shamrock on the feast of Ireland's patron saint; until then, the Irish wore a special St. Patrick's cross, made just for the occasion.
+It wasn't until the 17th century that it became the custom to wear the shamrock on the feast of Ireland's patron saint; until then, the Irish wore a special St. Patrick's cross.
 Then, in the late 18th century, the shamrock was adopted as an emblem by the Volunteers of 1777.
-But it didn't really become widely popular until the 19th century, when the emerging Nationalist movements took the shamrock, along with the harp, as one of their emblems.
+But it didn't really become widely popular until the 19th century, when the emerging Nationalist movements took the shamrock as one of their emblems.

 Viewed as an act of rebellion in Victorian England, Irish regiments were forbidden to display it.
 This one single act may have done more to establish the shamrock as Ireland's national emblem than anything else.